 Walter Hines Page

 Page made important contributions to the fields of journalism and literature.
 He founded the ''State Chronicle'', a newspaper in Raleigh, North Carolina, and worked with other leaders to gain legislative approval for what is now known as North Carolina State University, which was established as a land-grant college in 1885.
-He worked on several newspapers, including the ''New York World'' and ''Evening Post'', served as the editor of the ''Atlantic Monthly'' for a year between 1895 and 1896, and he also played a major role in establishing Doubleday, Page & Company, a prominent publishing house that produced the works of numerous well-known authors such as Rudyard Kipling and Henry James.
+He worked on several newspapers, including the ''New York World'' and ''Evening Post'', served as the editor of the ''Atlantic Monthly'' for a year between 1895 and 1896, and he also played a major role in establishing Doubleday, Page & Company, a prominent publishing house that produced the works of numerous well-known authors such as Rudyard Kipling.
 In addition Page was a literary critic who actively promoted the works of Southern writers, and he played a crucial part in shaping the development of Southern literature.
 Provided by Wikipedia